paulsonkoly/yarr/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/phaul/yarr.

-The `lint:all` rake task kicks of a bunch of checks on the project including branch coverage.
+The `lint:all` rake task kicks off a bunch of checks on the project including branch coverage.

 ### The ast command